 The museum has many active volunteers who assist in a variety of areas!
 Museum volunteers operate the trains, share Maine's unique railroad history with visitors, restore historic railroad cars and locomotives, design and build exhibits and help with special events.
 We are currently looking for volunteers in the following areas:

-Please fill out a Volunteer Application and return it to the museum via mail (58 Fore Street, Portland, ME 04101) or email if you'd like to get involved.
-For more information, please contact our Volunteer Coordinator using the form below.
+Please fill out a this form if you'd like to get involved.
+For more information, please contact our Main Office using the form on this page.